-- Sear the breast with a skillet, broiler, torch or even grill.
-I prefer to sear in a skillet.
-Use about 2 Tbsp. of oil to coat the bottom of the pan and heat over high heat.
-Sear the dried turkey breast on the skin side first for about 1 minute to brown, then flip and sear for another minute on the second side.
+- Sear: Add about 2 tablespoon of oil to coat the bottom of a heavy-bottom skillet over high heat.
+Sear the skin side first for about 1 minute to brown, then flip and sear for another minute on the second side.

-- The turkey breast can be sous vide ahead of time, chilled in an ice bath and reheated again in the water bath at 145°F for 45 minutes before searing.
+- The turkey breast can be sous vide ahead of time, chilled still in the bag in an ice bath and reheated again in the water bath at 145°F for 45 minutes before searing.

 - Frozen turkey breast can also be sous vide.
-Just add an hour to the cooking time.
+Just add 1 hour to the cooking time.